 Variational algorithms are susceptible to stochastic noise~\cite{fontana_evaluating_2021}.
 For example, noise can induce barren plateaus in the training landscape, thereby making optimization difficult \cite{wang_noise-induced_2020}.
-In general the presence of stochastic noise results in the worsening of the final outcome of the algorithm, though small amounts of noise can remove local minima in the cost landscape~\cite{Campos2021}.
+Although small amounts of noise can remove local minima in the cost landscape~\cite{Campos2021}, in general the presence of stochastic noise results in the worsening of the final outcome of the algorithm.
 This necessitates quantum error mitigation \cite{cai2022}.
-While there are several methods to mitigate errors in a quantum circuit~\cite{bravyi_mitigating_2021, czarnik_error_2021, endo_practical_2018, lowe_unified_2021, maciejewski_mitigation_2020, pokharel_demonstration_2018, temme_error_2017, viola_dynamical_1998, zhang_error-mitigated_2020}, for the purpose of this paper we focus on zero-noise extrapolation (ZNE)~\cite{temme2017, li2017_a, kandala_error_2019}.
+While there are several methods to mitigate errors in a quantum circuit~\cite{bravyi_mitigating_2021, czarnik_error_2021, endo_practical_2018, lowe_unified_2021, maciejewski_mitigation_2020, pokharel_demonstration_2018, temme_error_2017, viola_dynamical_1998, zhang_error-mitigated_2020}, for the purpose of this paper we focus on zero-noise extrapolation (ZNE)~\cite{temme_error_2017, li2017_a, kandala_error_2019}.
 In ZNE, an algorithm is executed at different levels of noise, in order to establish a dependence between the output of the algorithm and the noise strength.
 The dependence is then extrapolated to the zero noise limit giving an approximation of the output of the algorithm in noiseless conditions.